Dr-Dufenshmirtz/PowerTraderAI/README.md

 Here is how the trading bot utilizes the price prediction ai to automatically make trades:

-For determining when to start trades, the AI's Thinker script sends a signal to start a trade for a coin if the ask price for the coin drops below at least 3 of the the AI's predicted low prices for the coin (it predicts the currently active candle's high and low prices for each timeframe across all timeframes from 1hr to 1wk).
+For determining when to start trades, the AI's Thinker script sends a signal to start a trade for a coin if the ask price for the coin drops below at least 3 of the the AI's predicted low prices for the coin (it predicts the currently active candle's high and low prices for each timeframe across all timeframes from 1hr to 1wk). **This threshold can be customized** in the Trading Settings (default: LONG signal minimum of 3, SHORT signal maximum of 0).

-For determining when to DCA, it uses either the current price level from the AI that is tied to the current amount of DCA buys that have been done on the trade (for example, right after a trade starts when 3 blue lines get crossed, its first DCA wont happen until the price crosses the 4th line, so on so forth), or it uses the hardcoded drawdown % for its current level, whichever it hits first.
-It allows a max of 2 DCAs within a rolling 24hr window to keep from dumping all of your money in too quickly on coins that are having an extended downtrend!
+For determining when to DCA, it uses either the current price level from the AI that is tied to the current amount of DCA buys that have been done on the trade (for example, right after a trade starts when 3 blue lines get crossed, its first DCA wont happen until the price crosses the 4th line, so on so forth), or it uses the configurable drawdown % for its current level, whichever it hits first.
+It allows a max of 2 DCAs within a rolling 24hr window to keep from dumping all of your money in too quickly on coins that are having an extended downtrend! **DCA levels and limits can be customized** in the Trading Settings.

 For determining when to sell, the bot uses a trailing profit margin to maximize the potential gains.
 The margin line is set at either 5% gain if no DCA has happened on the trade, or 2.5% gain if any DCA has happened.
-The trailing margin gap is 0.5% (this is the amount the price has to go over the profit margin to begin raising the profit margin up to TRAIL after the price and maximize how much profit is gained once the price drops below the profit margin again and the bot sells the trade.
+The trailing margin gap is 0.5% (this is the amount the price has to go over the profit margin to begin raising the profit margin up to TRAIL after the price and maximize how much profit is gained once the price drops below the profit margin again and the bot sells the trade). **All profit margin percentages can be customized** in the Trading Settings.

 # Setup & First-Time Use (Windows)

-THESE INSTRUCTIONS WERE WRITTEN BY AI!
-PLEASE LET ME KNOW IF THERE ARE ANY ERRORS OR ISSUES WITH THIS SETUP PROCESS!

-If you have any crypto holdings in Robinhood currently, either transfer them out of your Robinhood account or sell them to dollars BEFORE going through this setup process!

-This page walks you through installing PowerTrader AI from start to finish, in the exact order a first-time user should do it.
-No coding knowledge needed.
-These instructions are Windows-based but PowerTrader AI can run on any OS.
+PowerTrader AI is designed to be easy to set up with minimal technical knowledge required.

 **Important:** This software can place trades automatically.
 You are responsible for what it does.
 Keep your API keys private.
 We are not giving financial advice.
 We are not responsible for any losses incurred.
 You are fully responsible for doing your own due diligence to learn and understand this trading system and to use it properly.
 You are fully responsible for all of your money, and any gains or losses.